What is emergency contraception?

 - ulipristal acetate (sold as EllaOne®), which can be taken within five days after unprotected sex

-- levonorgestrel (multiple brands), which is intended to be taken within three days after unprotected sex .
+- levonorgestrel (multiple brands), which is intended to be taken within four days after unprotected sex .

 The emergency contraceptive pill is not recommended for ongoing contraception.